Accessible Hotel Furniture: Innovative Design Solutions

 accessible hotel furniture

-• Only one bed in accessible rooms.
+• Single beds in accessible rooms.

 • Weak or unstable shower seats.